mitchweaver/Discline/README.md

     variables.
 Look for a line that looks like:

     `"token = 322332r093fwaf032f90323f32f903f23wfa"`
+4. Run `--store-token` to store your token
+5. run `--copy-skeleton` to get a template config

-3. Edit settings.py to your choosing.
+6. Edit `~/.config/Discline/config` to your choosing.

-4. Launch with python3, using your token as an argument
+7. Launch with python3

-    `python3 main.py $TOKEN`
+    `python3 main.py`

 ### Current Features
 --------------------------

-* login via token
 * /channel to switch channel
 * /server to switch server
 * /nick to change nickname (per server)